Fox (film): Plot

-The novel becomes a national bestseller and lands in the hands of a local crime branch police officer Yashwant Deshmukh (Sunny Deol), who reads it and finds something suspicious.
+The novel becomes a national bestseller and lands in the hands of a local crime branch police officer, Yashwant Deshmukh, who reads it and finds something suspicious.
 Yashwant meets Arjun to discuss the novel, and when Arjun confirms that he wrote it, Yashwant has Arjun arrested.
 The five murders in the novel match five unsolved murders on file, right down to confidential details.
 Urvashi comes to Arjun's aid, negotiating for bail and a remand under Yashwant's custody so they can investigate the case themselves.

 Arjun and Urvashi tell Yashwant the full story and ask for his help, but they can't find any evidence that "Vivian McNamara" or "Gaitonde" ever existed.
 Arjun then remembers that the original manuscript had the "McNamara" watermark, which may help cast reasonable doubt.
-He and Urvashi sneak out of Yashwant's house to get it from the publishing house.
+Urvashi and he sneak out of Yashwant's house to get it from the publishing house.
 They arrive just as "Gaitonde" has taken it; Arjun chases him, eventually following him back to Yashwant's house.

-Arjun sneaks into Yashwant's rooms, where he discovers pictures of Yashwant with "Gaitonde".
-He also finds a secret room where there are costuming materials and newspaper articles of the five criminal lawyers and Arjun himself.
-He realizes that Yashwant is the Fox.
-He is behind the murders and the frame-up.
+Arjun sneaks into Yashwant's rooms, where he discovers pictures of Yashwant with "Gaitonde."
+He also finds a secret room where there are costume materials and newspaper articles of the five criminal lawyers and Arjun himself.
+He realizes that Yashwant is the "Fox" and is behind the murders and the frame-up.

 Arjun agrees to meet Yashwant at a secluded location.
 There, he demands to know why Yashwant framed him.
-Yashwant explains that his wife and son were murdered, but a criminal defense lawyer similar to Arjun got the killer acquitted.
-Yashwant since then vowed to kill all lawyers like him.
+Yashwant explains that his wife and son were murdered, but a criminal defence lawyer similar to Arjun got the killer acquitted.
+Yashwant has since then vowed to kill all lawyers like him.
 He had almost killed Arjun, as seen earlier in the film, but changed his mind when he heard Arjun confess his troubles to Urvashi.
 Yashwant decided to give Arjun a chance, setting up the con with "Vivian McNamara" (actually Yashwant's brother, who also pretended to be Gaitonde), but when Arjun took credit for the novel, Yashwant took it as evidence that he hadn't changed at all.
-Arjun reveals that he's actually wired and the entire conversation was recorded.
-Police officers come out from their hiding place, and when Yashwant attacks and overpowers Arjun, he is shot and killed by the police.
+Arjun reveals that he's actually wired, and the entire conversation was recorded.
+Police officers come out of their hiding place, and when Yashwant attacks and overpowers Arjun, he is shot and killed by the police.